ShilpaGopal/performance-jmeter/README.md

     export DB_PORT=8086
     export TEST_ENV=phptravels
 ```
-Add the url path to hit in .json file as
+2. Add the url path to capture the response time to load the page in .json file as

 ```sh
     {